S-parera/RL-chess_aidl/README.md

 ## DQN
 Algorithm description:
-- The Q-function is a DNN.
+- The policy network is a DNN.
 - Collect transitions (s, a, r, s’) and store them in a replay memory D.
 - Sample random mini-batch of transitions (s, a, r, s’) from replay memory D.
 - Compute TD-learning targets wrt old parameters wー